nvaccess/nvda/projectDocs/issues/triage.md

 	- Its worth clarifying this with the user, it helps to make sure everyone is on the same page, and that we truly understand what the issue is about.
 - What version of NVDA was being used.
 Its good to get something like: stable, beta, rc, alpha.
 But much better to get the exact version of NVDA, retrieved from the NVDA menu by going to "Help" then "About". "alpha-28931,186a8d70"
 - In which version of NVDA did this work as expected?
+Knowing the last version where this worked in NVDA is very helpful for triage.
+If an issue is a recent regression in alpha, i.e. an unreleased issue, it is fixed with a higher priority.
 - If some other software is needed to reproduce the issue, it helps to know what that software is and what version is being used with NVDA.
 It's also useful if a test case / document is provided.
 - Some behaviour is specific to operating systems or versions of operating systems.
 Sometimes a bug can only be reproduced on that particular version of the operating system.
 So its important to get this information as well.
 Similar to the NVDA version information, more specific is better.
 For instance its good if we know the issue occurred on: 'Windows 7', 'Windows 10 Insider'.
 But even better is to know the version and build too: 'Windows 10, fast insider, version 1703, build 16170.1000'.
 - A copy of the (debug) log